ArrowDeveloper/hn-analytics/README.md

 ## Limitations / future work

 - No automated tests yet.
 Pytest will be added later on.
-- Sequential ingestion.
-Concurrent fetch is the next step.
 - Reports module currently has one report function; more functions will be added.